 It is recommended that a cabinet should have the following features:

-• Full-length side hinged cabinets should have two locks at points one third and two-thirds the height of the cabinet.
+- Full-length side hinged cabinets should have two locks at points one third and two-thirds the height of the cabinet.

 Gun clamps for one firearm, an alternative option to a cabinet may be a gun clamp.
 It should:

-• be made out of steel that is at least 14 SWG (2mm) thick;
+- Be made out of steel that is at least 14 SWG (2mm) thick

-Gun room installation advice
+Gun cabinet installation advice

 Any security device should be securely fixed to the fabric of the building.
 For preference it should be in a room or area that does not have direct access to the outside of a building.

-• When considering large or heavy gun cabinets, you should consider the load bearing strength of your floors.
+- When considering large or heavy gun cabinets, you should consider the load bearing strength of your floors.

-• Wherever possible, it should be fixed to a wall that is built from bricks or concrete blocks or to the floor.
+- Wherever possible it should be fixed to a wall that is built from bricks or concrete blocks or to the floor.

-• The container should be out of sight (unless the firearm is held for display purposes).
+- The container should be out of sight (unless the firearm is held for display purposes).

 - Install it in a corner; it is more difficult for a thief to attack it.